theodore-norvell/cogent/README.md

 Triggers can be:

 * Named triggers: Just a name.
 These correspond to event classes.
 * After triggers: after( D ) where D is a duration.

-Currently a duration is a non-negative integer constant followed by either s for seconds or ms for milliseconds.
+    * Currently a duration is a non-negative integer constant followed by either s for seconds or ms for milliseconds.
 Examples "after( 0s )", "after( 255 ms)".
-The maximum duration depends on your implementation of the time functions and `TickType_t` and is not checked by cogent.
+    * The maximum duration depends on your implementation of the `TIME_T` and `IS_AFTER` macros and is not checked by cogent.
+    * A state can have multiple exiting edges with 'after' triggers; these guards are checked from shortest duration to longest.
+    * Transition labelled with 'after' triggers only first on `TICK` events.

+* If there is no trigger on an edge leaving a state, it is considered equivalent to `after(0s)`, meaning it's transition can be triggered by any `TICK` event.

+Edges leaving choice nodes must not have a trigger.

 #### Guards